Contents

 In one line: An Agent Team’s knowledge shouldn’t be scattered across each Agent’s Context — it needs a centralized, compilable, searchable knowledge base.

-Why We Need a Knowledge Agent
+Step Back and Ask: Why Do We Need a Knowledge Agent?

 In the Context Engineering article I mentioned the principle of JIT loading [1]: rather than stuffing everything into Context and waiting for it to be needed, you load what you need when you need it [5].
 Em’s wiki is the concrete embodiment of that principle.
 Agents don’t need to remember all knowledge — they just need to know to “go ask Em,” and Em will find the relevant pages, knowledge, and indexes from the wiki and provide them.
+(Later this evolved so Agents can query on their own.)

 raw → wiki → inbox: Three Stages of Knowledge

-Em’s knowledge pipeline has three stages, each handling a different kind of data.
+Em’s knowledge Pipeline has three stages, each handling a different kind of data.

 It looks mechanical, but steps 3 and 4 are where the most judgment is required.
 Em has to decide: is this piece of knowledge a brand-new concept, or does it supplement an existing one?
 If it’s a supplement, which page and which section gets updated?
 If multiple concepts are involved, how should the cross-references be structured?
 These judgments determine the quality of the wiki, and the quality of the wiki determines whether other Agents get useful results when they query it.
+This is adapted from a methodology I found online, and it’s been working well so far.

 Three Ingest Stories